tarantool/doc/doc/reference/reference_lua/box_watchers/watch.rst

     ..  code-block:: lua

-        -- Broadcast value 123 for key 'foo'. box.broadcast('foo', 123)
+        -- Broadcast value 123 for the 'foo' key. box.broadcast('foo', 123)
-        -- Subscribe to updates of key 'foo'. w = box.watch('foo', function(key, value)
+        -- Subscribe to updates of the 'foo' key. w = box.watch('foo', function(key, value)
             assert(key == 'foo')
             -- do something with value
         end)
-        -- Unregister the watcher when it's no longer needed. w:unregister()
+        -- Unregister the watcher when it is no longer needed. w:unregister()